 GenAI for Customer Support — Part 3: Designing a chat interface for chatbots... for humans

 This blog series reveals how our Field Engineering team used the Elastic stack with generative AI to develop a lovable and effective customer support chatbot.
-If you missed other installments in the series, be sure to check out part one, part two and part four.
+If you missed other installments in the series, be sure to check out part one, part two, part four, the launch blog, and part five.

 The idea of chatting via a web app has been around for a very long time.
 So you might think that means a GenAI chatbot would be a standard, boring interface to build.
 But it turns out an AI chatbot presents a few interesting and novel challenges.
 I’ll mention a few of them here, and hopefully, if you’re looking to build your own chat interface, you can use some of these tips and tricks to help you out.